The 12 Best Customer Engagement Ideas (+Examples)

 Great customer engagement strategies focus on the big picture.
 It’s about the WHOLE experience your customer goes through.
 It’s about how they interact with you, and how you interact with them.

-Scott Oldford discusses this strategy in his ROI Method (here’s an article from Danny Iny, diving deep into Scott’s core method).
+Scott Oldford discusses this strategy in his ROI Method.
 The ROI Method itself is rather simple, based on:

 Instead of creating a single marketing funnel that tries to speak to everyone, you create different Nurturing Funnels for those on different stages of their journey (Sidewalk > Slow Lane > Fast Lane).